 - Facial pain

 If you are unsure if your symptoms can be helped please contact Kath - she is always happy to discuss your problem and give advice.

 Same day appointments may be available.

-Ease and Flow Physiotherapy is based within 2 health centres in south Birmingham.
-The Natural Health Centre is just a few minutes away from the High Street, Kings Heath and The Well Natural Health Centre is in the centre of Kings Norton, on The Green.
+Ease and Flow Physiotherapy is based within a health centre in south Birmingham.
+The Natural Health Centre i is in the centre of Kings Norton, on The Green.

-Kath is a member of the Chartered Society of Physiotherapy and registered with the Health and Care Professions Council.
+Kath is a state registered physiotherapist.
+She is a member of the Chartered Society of Physiotherapy (CSP) and registered with the Health and Care Professions Council (HCPC).